 Finally Ralston discovered that, although his knife couldn't cut through his arm bone, he could bend the arm and use the boulder to break it, freeing himself.

 The amputation took more than an hour - and this was after five and a half days of agony.
 But he survived.
 He even helped producers make a film based on his ordeal, 127 Hours.
-Today he continues to do challenging outdoor sports, helps disabled hikers, and works for wilderness preservation.
+Today he continues to do challenging outdoor sports, help hikers with disabilities, and works for wilderness preservation.
 In 2009, he married, and the following year, his son Leo was born.

-Tsutomu Yamaguchi Survived Not One, But Two Atomic Bombs
+Tsutomu Yamaguchi Survived Not One, But Two Atomic Bombardings

 How is this even possible?
-To have lived through the plutonium bomb known as "Fat Man" which fell on Nagasaki on August 9, 1945, is horrific enough.
-But when Tsutomu Yamaguchi lived through it, he had already survived the atomic bomb that fell on Hiroshima just three days earlier.
+To have lived through the detonation of the explosive device known as "Fat Man" which fell on Nagasaki on August 9, 1945, is horrific enough.
+But when Tsutomu Yamaguchi lived through it, he had already survived the atomic "Little Boy" that fell on Hiroshima just three days earlier.
 He told The Times:

 I didn’t know what had happened.
 I think I fainted for a while.
 When I opened my eyes, everything was dark, and I couldn’t see much.
 It was like the start of a film at the cinema, before the picture has begun when the blank frames are just flashing up without any sound.

-Yamaguchi had been in Hiroshima on a business trip, and the day the bomb fell on the Hiroshima was supposed to be his last day in the city.
+Yamaguchi had been in Hiroshima on a business trip, and the day the incendiary device fell on the Hiroshima was supposed to be his last day in the city.
 Yamaguchi was badly burned in the blast, and both his eardrums were ruptured.

 Yamaguchi made his way to the train station with two coworkers who had also survived, and began the trip for his hometown of Nagasaki, where his wife and child lived.

-The journey took them through a nightmarish landscape of still-flickering fires, shattered buildings and charred and melted corpses lining the streets.
-Many of the city’s bridges had been turned into twisted wreckage, and at one river crossing, Yamaguchi was forced to swim through a layer of floating dead bodies.
+The journey took them through a nightmarish landscape of still-flickering fires, shattered buildings and charred and melted [deceased] lining the streets.
+Many of the city’s bridges had been turned into twisted wreckage, and at one river crossing, Yamaguchi was forced to swim through a layer of floating [cadavers].

-Yamaguchi was in the middle of recounting his story to his Nagasaki office when the second bomb detonated.
+Yamaguchi was in the middle of recounting his story to his Nagasaki office when "Fat Man" detonated.
 Miraculously, his wife and son also survived.

 Though he suffered from radiation exposure, Yamaguchi recovered and lived until 2010.

 Frane Selak has been dubbed the unluckiest man alive, but he may also be the most generous.
 Why is he so unlucky (or lucky, depending on how you look at it)?
 Well, it may be the 1962 incident where 17 people drowned after a train derailed until a river, but he survived.
-Or when a plane door blew open and 19 people died, but he managed to land in a goddamn haystack.
+Or when a plane door blew open and 19 people fell to their ends, but he managed to land in a haystack.
 Or when his bus went into a river and he survived.
-Or any of the other times he cheated death, surviving everything from getting hit by a bus to his car's fuel tank exploding.
+Or any of the other times he cheated fate, surviving everything from getting hit by a bus to his car's fuel tank exploding.